-The beautiful city of Bath is one of our favourite places to visit, especially in the summer.
+The beautiful city of Bath is one of our favourite places to visit.
 The stunning architecture, picturesque streets and cool attractions make it the perfect place for a short or long stay.
 Spend the day exploring the ancient Roman ruins and enjoying a picnic in the Parade Gardens before sinking into a great night's sleep at our Apex City of Bath Hotel.

 We've rounded up our favourite places that we think you should visit whilst in Bath.